grafana/alloy/docs/sources/shared/deploy-alloy.md

 ## As a host daemon

-Deploying one {{< param "PRODUCT_NAME" >}} per machine is required for collecting machine-level metrics and logs, such as node_exporter hardware and network metrics or journald system logs.
+Deploying one {{< param "PRODUCT_NAME" >}} instance per machine is required for collecting machine-level metrics and logs, such as node_exporter hardware and network metrics or journald system logs.

 ![daemonset](/media/docs/agent/agent-topologies/daemonset.png)

-Each {{< param "PRODUCT_NAME" >}} requires you to open an outgoing connection for each remote endpoint it’s shipping data to.
+Each {{< param "PRODUCT_NAME" >}} instance requires you to open an outgoing connection for each remote endpoint it’s shipping data to.
 This can lead to NAT port exhaustion on the egress infrastructure.
 Each egress IP can support up to (65535 - 1024 = 64511) outgoing connections on different ports.
 So, if all {{< param "PRODUCT_NAME" >}}s are shipping metrics and log data, an egress IP can support up to 32,255 collectors.